sequelize/sequelize/docs/migrations.md

 - Create a model file `user` in `models` folder
 - Create a migration file with name like `XXXXXXXXXXXXXX-create-user.js` in `migrations` folder

-**Note:** _Sequelize will only use Model files, its the table representation.
+**Note:** _Sequelize will only use Model files, it's the table representation.
 On other hand migration file is a change in that model or more specifically that table, used by CLI.
 Treat migrations like a commit or a log for some change in database._

 ### Running Migrations
 Now till this step CLI haven't inserted anything into database.
 We have just created required model and migration files for our first model `User`.
 Now to actually create that table in database you need to run `db:migrate` command.